edouard-gv/tdd-with-excel-kata/README.md

 - Implement the **minimalistic** formula that works for the example given in the [documentation](Bonus%20calculation%20rules.md).
 Minimalistic means that it should work only for the given example.
 For instance, there should be no "if" in your formula.

 ## Iteration debrief (all together)
-* A participant copilote the pilote (animator).
+* A participant copilot the pilot (animator if no volunteers).
 * The animator proposes some refactorings.
-* We choose together the next exemple we want to test and that does not pass.
+* We choose together the next example we want to test and that does not pass.
 Hint: we'll choose a simple one.

 ## Iteration 2 (small groups)
 * Refactor your code as proposed in the debrief.
-* Try "pilote / copilote" mob programming way.
+* Try "pilot / copilot" mob programming way.
 * Adapt the formula for the chosen exemple to pass.
 * If you have the time to implement other cases, don't forget to breathe after the green phase in order to identify refactorings.